 Montana State University is among your top options if you're planning on studying Natural Resource Management.
 This is a superb option for students who like the style of a small college town.

 Any student who is interested in Natural Resource Management has to take a look at Metropolitan State University of Denver.
-Denver, Colorado is the best location for learners who like the busy urban lifestyle.
+Looking for a big school?
+This college has more than 20,000 students on campus.

 MSU Denver has been rated among the best for education quality for veterans and active-duty military.
 Metropolitan State University of Denver does not require first-year students to live on-campus.
 If you're considering finding out more, you will find every one of Metropolitan State University of Denver's rankings here.